 When traveling, users should not place confidential materials in checked baggage.
 Users should not leave campus with electronic versions of confidential data, and should not transfer confidential data to flash drives or other media unless absolutely necessary.
 Users should ensure that confidential information is encrypted when it is necessary to transfer the data; questions about the encryption process or its utility in a particular instance should be directed to the System Administrator.
 In cases where work-related reasons call for off-campus access to confidential data, users should contact the System Administrator in advance for advice on how to best access the data.
 Users should never leave laptop computers unattended and should not use laptops in public areas where others can read the screen.
 Users should never leave laptops alone in a conference room, hotel room or on an airplane seat, and should make arrangements to lock the device in a hotel safe, or take it with him/her.
-When using a desk, users should employ a cable locking system to secure the laptop.
 Laptop data on should be backed up to the school network on a regular basis.
-When leaving the office for the day, users should secure the laptop and any other sensitive material in a locked drawer or cabinet.